Send the link below via email or IMCopy

 WORKSHEET #4: CHANGING BODY CHEMISTRY WITH TIP SKILLS

-2. DISTRESS TOLERANCE WORKSHEET 4B; EFFECTIVE RETHINKING AND PACED RELAXATION
+2. DISTRESS TOLERANCE WORKSHEET 4B; EFFECTIVE RETHINKING AND PAIRED RELAXATION

 Effective Rethinking and Paired Relaxation